Bogus (Ruby): Contract tests

 In order to verify that exception handling is done as expected in the fake stub, a sample test should be written for the mock object.
 This test is not written by Bogus, but it reminds the developer to do so.

-verify_contract(object) method records all the interceptions made with the real class, and fails the test if any scenario recorded on an fake object that has been forgotten to be tested.
+verify_contract(object) method records all the interceptions made with the real class, and fails the test if any scenario recorded on a fake object that has been forgotten to be tested.

 Whenever an object is mocked, stubbed or spied, a contract is specified on input/output parameters.
 Bogus automatically verifies whether the contract is satisfied or not.
 They fail when mocked or stubbed methods are not called on real objects.
 Contract tests not only check whether correct number of parameters are passed but also makes sure that the object is tested with right arguments.

 Contract verification can be identified correctly only when passed block of code or arguments are idempotent and without any side effects.